-3.6.-5 Semester Averages
+3.6.-4 Semester Averages

-Semester averages for high school (grades 9-12) students are determined in the following manner:
+Semester averages for secondary school (grades 9-12) students are determined in the following manner:

-9-weeks (quarter) grade
+• 9-weeks (quarter) grade 40%

-9-weeks (quarter) grade
+• 9-weeks (quarter) grade 40%

-Semester examination
+• Semester examination 20%

-Semester average
+Semester average 100%

-100%

-3.6-6 Feedback to Students and Parents
+3.6-5 Feedback to Students and Parents

 All class work, homework, short quizzes, special projects, tests and examinations evaluated by the teacher is returned in a timely fashion.
-All grades are recorded in the teacher's official grade book and posted on PlusPortals for two separate marks at least weekly in the middle and high school.
+All grades are recorded in the teacher's official grade book and posted on PlusPortals for two separate marks at least weekly in Grades 5-12.

-3.6-7 Incomplete Grades
+3.6-6 Incomplete Grades